t04glovern/aws-greengrass-cfn/.blog/README.md

 #### Greengrass Deployment [GUI]

-To deploy through the GUI, navigate to the [AWS IoT Greengrass portal](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/greengrass/groups) and kick off a new deployment under the Greegrass group we just created
+To deploy through the GUI, navigate to the [AWS IoT Greengrass portal](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/greengrass/groups) and kick off a new deployment under the Greengrass group we just created

 ![Greengrass Deployment](img/greengrass-deployment-01.png)